Please see below for UCLan’s student privacy notices.

 There are many ways you can contact us, including by phone, email, social media and post.
 View our main contact details.

 The University uses information you provided on your UCAS application form or other type of application form, as well as any supporting documents, references or records from interviews obtained as part of the admissions process.
+We may also use information provided to us by your college or other education provider if it runs courses designed to help you progress to a UCLan course.
 We also collect and use information you provide during enrolment, including information about any disabilities or long-term health conditions you inform us about.
 As you progress through your course, we will collect and use a variety of other information to assist you with your studies, maintain records about your studies and academic achievements, student finance and about your use of the academic and non-academic facilities and services that we offer.
 Most of this information is usually collected from you directly during your time at UCLan.

 Once you enrol, we use information about you for a variety of purposes.
 The main purposes are set out below.
 Depending on the nature of your course or use of University facilities, there may be additional reasons why we use your information which are specific to your course, school or service we offer.
 You will be informed about these locally as appropriate.

 We use your information to deliver and administer all aspects of your education (including any placements with external providers), including for identity verification and visa/immigration checks; teaching, assessment and quality assurance purposes; considering and approving academic progression and managing academic appeals; managing resits; considering any applications for extenuating circumstances; and determining and confirming awards.
 Where relevant e.g. for PhD students, we monitor, evaluate and support your research activity.
 We also maintain records of your studies and academic achievements.
-To provide an enhanced student experience, we may use software to analyse the information we hold within a number of different systems to enable staff supporting your studies to deliver tailored interventions to support you to achieve your learning outcomes.
+To provide an enhanced student experience, we may use software to analyse the information we hold about you within a number of different systems to create a profile of your engagement and academic achievements throughout your course.
+This profile helps us to identify if you may benefit from additional support.
+In any such instances, staff supporting your studies may contact you to discuss any additional support we can offer.

 We will use your information, as provided by you or by funding bodies, to administer all financial aspects of your relationship with us and any funders, where relevant.
 This includes managing and collecting payments for course fees, accommodation, car parking, fines, bursaries and other support allowances, as well as for debt recovery purposes in the event money is owed to the University.
 We may use external debt collection agencies for this purpose.

 We will use information about you if you make, or are the subject of, a complaint or allegation involving another student, member of staff or external party under any of the University’s rules, regulations, procedures or codes of practice.
 Information will be used to investigate complaints or allegations, manage the outcomes and put in place any remedies, including additional support or disciplinary measures.
-This includes investigating cases where the use of unfair means is suspected (which includes suspected plagiarism, cheating or collusion) and fitness to practise cases (where this is relevant to your course).
+This includes investigating cases where academic misconduct is suspected (which includes suspected plagiarism, cheating or collusion) and fitness to practise cases (where this is relevant to your course).
+The investigations mentioned here may also involve using information about any criminal convictions you receive during the time you are enrolled, in order to determine whether or not you are able to continue on your course (for example, where a particular type of conviction may prevent you from undertaking mandatory placements) or to determine any steps that should be taken in the context of helping to provide a safe community in which staff and students can teach and learn, and in which we can safeguard children (those under 18 years old) and vulnerable adults.

 The University operates a CCTV system for security and crime prevention purposes.
 This covers University buildings (inside and outside) and public areas across the main campus.
 Your images are likely to be captured by the CCTV system while you are on, in, or near University premises.
 CCTV footage will be used to maintain the security of the University community, enhance public safety, prevent and detect crime and apprehend and prosecute offenders.
 CCTV footage may be used, where there is a lawful basis, in the investigation of complaints and allegations made under the University’s rules, regulations, procedures and codes of practice.

-The University’s Security Team may also use your information to carry out welfare checks, maintain a safe environment around the University campus and University accommodation and investigate complaints or concerns, particularly ‘out of hours’.
+The University may also use your information to carry out welfare checks, maintain a safe environment around the University campus and University accommodation and investigate complaints or concerns.

 Some buildings, such as the Library, have security access controls and collect data from your student card to show when you enter and leave.